<< Back to Fishing in the District main page

 Know Before You Go!

-In the District, anglers between the ages of 16 and 64 need a fishing license.
-To learn more about where to purchase licenses, daily fish limits, fishing regulations, and to view the DC Fish Field Guide, please visit Fishing in the District.
+In the District of Columbia, anglers ages 16 to 64 need a fishing license.
+To purchase a license, or to view the District’s Regulated Fishing Activities, please visit Fishing in the District.

 The District is home to several bodies of water that provide fishing opportunities for beginners as well as advanced anglers.
 There are several parks that provide access to rivers and streams that offer excellent fishing including: